donejs/donejs/docs/guide.md

 {{/switch}}
 ```

-Again, make sure to replace `http://donejs-chat.divshot.io` with your Divshot URL.
+Again, make sure to replace `http://donejs-chat.divshot.io` with your own Divshot URL.
 Then we can deploy the application by running:

 ```
 node build
 donejs deploy
 ```

-And verify that the application is loading from the CDN by running
+And verify that the application is loading from the CDN by loading it after running

 ```
 NODE_ENV=production donejs start
 ```

-We can see our assets being loaded from the Divshot CDN.
+We should now see our assets being loaded from the Divshot CDN.

 ## Desktop and mobile apps